zuiko21/minimOS/architecture.md

 a fixed ID of 232, no matter whether driving a 6551, 6850, 16C550 or bit-banged VIA;
 upon install, the kernel would try to use the 232 entry.
 If busy, try everyone else up to 239; if no free entry is found, complain as `BUSY`, otherwise install it.
-Might try first with the supplied ID first (232-239) just in case.*
+Might try first with the supplied ID first (232-239) just in case.* As of 2017-10-23, a new `MUTABLE` option switches on this feature, which will take (yet) another 256-byte array from `sysvars.h`.

 About **logical** device IDs, as of 2017-10-09 only three are supported: